Whether you are buying or selling a property, a building inspection can save you time and money, by identifying issues before they escalate.

 Hence an objective Building Inspection, by North Star Inspections, covering the physical structure and systems of the building, from the roof to the foundation.

-This will provide you with the peace of mind only a thorough inspection with an easy to understand comprehensive report, including photos and recommendations, can give.
+This will provide you with the peace of mind only a thorough inspection with an easy to understand comprehensive report, including photos and recommendations.

 The standard inspector’s report will cover: